LiamFallon213/DnD/NPC's/Plot Important NPC's/Pan Korr.md

 # Powers

 # Backstory
-Driven into wilting by the corruption of the Shadowfell.
-Driven almost to insanity.
+Driven into wilting by the corruption of the Shadowfell, can use her magic to influence minds just enough to be be a fleeting presence on the prime material plane.